dia2diab/SQL_easy/README.md

         server of database.

     <hashes.py>
-        Module to hashe data in database for security and it will be option later.
+        Module to hashe data in database for security and it hash password for diffrent way.

     <structure.py>
         Module for DDL(Data Definition Language) commands that used to